rehkad/Goobla/docs/import.md

 When importing a GGUF adapter, it's important to use the same base model as the base model that the adapter was created with.
 You can use:

- * a model from Ollama
+ * a model from Moogla
  * a GGUF file
  * a Safetensors based model